 The threshold means that any child will be classed as Persistently Absent when they have missed 38 or more sessions.
 This equates to 19, or more, missed days during the academic year - which is as little as 6 days over each of the three Terms.
-This also equates to the equivalent of 1 day of absence, or more, a fortnight across a full school year file:///N:/final penalty fine code of conduct updated september 2017 - 10 july 2017 3 .pdf
+This also equates to the equivalent of 1 day of absence, or more, a fortnight across a full school year file:///N:/dmbcs-code-of-conduct-for-penalty-notices-2024.pdf